The Truth About Valentine's Day: Lupercalia, Saint Valentine, And Beyond

 Pope Gelasius and the history of celebrations on February 14

 In the late fifth century, Pope Gelasius assumed responsibility for the Catholic Church.
 Lupercalia was still a popular holiday, and this bothered the Church.
 So, the Pope decided to honor martyred Saint Valentine by declaring February 14 as a day to celebrate him through various feasts.
-He also wrote a long, stern letter that forbid Christians to partake in Lupercalia.
+He also wrote a long, stern letter that forbade Christians to partake in Lupercalia.
 This effectively put an end to Lupercalia in the year 496 A.D.

 Emperor Claudius II, Saint Valentine, and the Roman legacy of Valentine’s Day